MyrrhDev/skyline-telegramBot/README.md

 python3 bot.py
 ```

-And then open up Telegram
+And then open up Telegram.

 ## Testing the bot